rakibdev/material-code/README.md

 ## Usage

-Theme works straight away.
+Material You theme works straight away.

-Additional styling (rounded corners, ripple effect, custom CSS) requires running "Material Code: Apply styles" from command palette, which injects custom code into vscode installation files "workbench.html" and "product.json".
-Therefore extension may ask for administrative privileges everytime you do this or you can manually run vscode as administrator once.
+Other features requires running "Material Code: Apply styles" from command palette, which injects custom code into vscode installation file "workbench.html".
+Therefore extension may ask for administrative privileges if needed.

-After applied vscode will show "Installation corrupted" notification.
-This can be safely ignored.
-Click notification gear icon > "Don't show again".
+After applying vscode will warn "Installation corrupted" notification.
+This can be safely ignored, click notification gear icon > "Don't show again".

-To remove styles run "Material Code: Remove styles" from command palette which reverts those files to original.
+To remove styles run "Material Code: Remove styles" from command palette which reverts "workbench.html" to original.

 ## Help